ATM-as-EVM/Complete-code/README.md

 _Technologies used_

 Frontend
-• HTML
+1. HTML
-• CSS
+2. CSS
-• JavaScript
+3. JavaScript

 Backend
-• Flask framework
+1. Flask framework
-• SQlite
+2. SQlite

+_Additional Features_
--> An extra level of authentication reduces the number of false and tender votes.
+1. An extra level of authentication reduces the number of false and tender votes.
--> Nullifying about 80 % of budget.
+2. Nullifying about 80 % of budget.
--> Reduces huge amount of paper usage.
+3. Reduces huge amount of paper usage.
--> Mobile ATM facilities can be provided to the remote areas.
+4. Mobile ATM facilities can be provided to the remote areas.
--> Any Government ID is sufficient preferrably Aadhaar (can cast vote without voter ID ) -> VVPAT can be connected
+5. Any Government ID is sufficient preferrably Aadhaar (can cast vote without voter ID )
+6. VVPAT can be connected